Deployments are tough.

 1. Visit the Post Office Often

 It may seem cheesy, but this is something your spouse will greatly appreciate!
-My husband has kept every single letter and card I sent him during trainings and deployments, all the way from OCS to his most recent.
+My husband has kept every single letter and card I sent him during training and deployments, all the way from OCS to his most recent.
 Writing a “love letter” is a private and intimate way to express your feelings towards your SO.
 Let it be your outlet.
-Let your SO know how much he/she means to you, how much you appreciate all he/she does and the huge sacrifices that are made.
+Let your SO know how much he/she means to you, how much you appreciate all he/she does, and the huge sacrifices that are made.

 You can also include inside jokes, old memories or funny stories that you believe would be appreciated.
-One of my favorite parts of hand written letters with my SO is the small drawings he put in the margins of the pages.
+One of my favorite parts of handwritten letters with my SO is the small drawings he put in the margins of the pages.
 He also draws the best pictures related to his letters.
 They will always be treasured and I look forward to them every time.

 Sending a care package can also be a fun and exciting way to spice things up.
 Photos, romantic cards, trinkets reminding of memories, and other thoughtful items can help build up your relationships.
 It doesn’t have to be expensive or fancy to make an impression.